KTVAnywhere/KTVAnywhere/README.md

 - A queue system to manage songs
 - Vocal separation from user-provided tracks
 - Lyrics retrieval from NetEase Cloud Music
-- Audio player with key shifting functionality
+- Audio player with key shifting and tempo adjustment functionality
 - Lyrics player with basic adjustments with offset
+- Automatic pitch graph generation and display
+- Up to 2 microphones supported with reverb and noise suppression

 ### Proposed features